neumino/neumino.github.io/movies.md

-### Eggs Run
+### Don&#39;t Breathe 2
-*Released on 2021-08-12, vote average 8.4*
+*Released on 2021-08-12, vote average 7.3*

-Toto and Di are the parents of two beautiful eggs: Uly and Max.
+The Blind Man has been hiding out for several years in an isolated cabin and has taken in and raised a young girl orphaned from a devastating house fire.
+Their quiet life together is shattered when a group of criminals kidnap the girl, forcing the Blind Man to leave his safe haven to save her.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/82Sc7KJikX4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/dCDLPlZAoeY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>